Author: Michael Blumlein

 Subjects: Science Fiction

-The title piece, “Thoreau’s Microscope,” is a stunning mix of hypothesis and history, in which the author inhabits Thoreau’s last days to explore the politics of impersonal science and personal liberation—a journey as illuminating as it is disturbing.
+Our title piece, "Thoreau's Microscope," inspired by a historic High Sierra expedition with Kim Stanley Robinson and Gary Snyder and first published here, is a stunning mix of hypothesis and history, in which the author inhabits Thoreau's final days to examine the interaction of impersonal science and personal liberation.
+A journey as illuminating as it is intimate.

-On a lighter note, “Fidelity” coolly deconstructs adultery with the help of an exuberant tumor, a guinea pig, and a swimsuit.
-“Y(ou)r Q(ua)ntifi(e)d S(el)f” will reset your Fitbit and your personal goals as well.
-“Paul and Me” is a legendary love story writ extra-large; and in “Know How, Can Do” a female Frankenstein brings romance to life in the cold light of the lab.
+Plus...
+A selection of short stories with Blumlein's signature mix of horror, "hard" science, and wicked humor.
+"Fidelity" coolly deconstructs adultery with the help of an exuberant tumor, an erotic cartoon, and a male malady.
+"Y(ou)r Q(ua)ntifi(e)d S(el)f" will reset your Fitbit and your workout as well.
+"Paul and Me" is a love story writ extra-large, in which an Immortal from Fantasy comes down with a distinctly human disorder.
+In the chilling "Know How, Can Do" a female Frankenstein brings romance to life in the cold light of the lab.

 “Blumlein has an exceptional vision, and he conveys it with exceptional talent.”